Quintarous/STMicroPrinterController/README.md

 # STMicroPrinterController
 A hardware abstraction layer (HAL) for the ST-P398C ascii printer.
+This is Essentially an SDK for the ST-P398C printer that is integrated on the Bleep TS813 POS.
+The ST-P398C is an extremely basic ascii printer connected via usb.
+Commands are sent to it in the form of a [ByteArray].
+There is some proprietary code used in this as it is just a snippet of the larger integration work I did that never got used.
+It is a demonstration of some techniques I learned integrating a low level ascii printer with a larger Android app.